Skip to main content

 Does the Youth Protection policy apply to programs held virtually/online?

 Yes.
-The Youth Protection policy, and its registration, screening and training requirements, applies to both virtual and on-site youth programs sponsored by a UM System university.
+The Youth Protection policy, and its registration, screening and training requirements, applies to both virtual, on-site and off-site youth programs sponsored by a UM System university.

 What is the youth program registry?